 4. Stay on a farm

-Dave and Kay Tommerup are the fifth generation to work the family farm near Kerry, on the edge of Duck Creek and part of the picturesque Lost World Valley, south of Beaudesert.
+Dave and Kay Tommerup are the sixth generation to work the family farm near Kerry, on the edge of Duck Creek and part of the picturesque Lost World Valley, south of Beaudesert.
 Guests at the farm cottage or homestead can join in farm activities such as milking cows and feeding the menagerie of animals.
 The property adjoins the Albert River for fishing and try some good old fashioned kite flying in the fields.

 5. Walk in the Scenic Rim Trail